mayonnaisical/wrap-your-own-spotify/README.md

 analyzes your spotify data

 ## how to use
-step one, download your full spotify data step two, unzip your spotify data step three, place the four python files in the same directory as the "MyData" folder from the zip file step four, run wrap_my_spotify.py
+step one, download your extended spotify data, you can request that at [here](https://www.spotify.com/ca-en/account/privacy/) step two, unzip your spotify data step three, place the four python files in the same directory as the "MyData" folder from the zip file step four, run wrap_my_spotify.py